Upstarts/editor.js-kit-ios/README.md

 Note that the framework has a built-in protocol-oriented tools to implement your own renderers and custom blocks.
 These features are not documented yet, we're working on it.

 For now we only support blocks rendering within a `UICollectionView` out of the box.
-That's how you gonna do it:
+We called it `EJCollectionRenderer`.
+That's how you gonna use it:

+1. Decode your data (array of json blocks) with `EJBLockList` type (which is `Codable`).

+2. Store decoded list somewhere in blockList variable `var blockList: EJBlockList`

-1. Inside of your ViewController create a `collectionView`:
+3. Inside of your ViewController create a `collectionView`:
 ``` swift
 lazy var collectionView = UICollectionView(frame: view.bounds, collectionViewLayout: UICollectionViewFlowLayout())
 ```

-2. Create a renderer:
+4. Create a renderer:
 ``` swift
 let renderer = EJCollectionRenderer(collectionView: collectionView)
 ```

-3. Decode your data (array of json blocks) with `EJBLockList` type (which is `Codable`).

-4. Store decoded list somewhere in blockList variable `var blockList: EJBlockList`

 5. Implement and assign data source and delegate methods.
 ``` swift